 The purpose of the Awards is to accelerate collaborative systems change by celebrating the individuals and organisations that make it possible.
 The Awards are an important tool to fuel the movement and to celebrate the journey towards achieving the SDGs.

-What are the Awards Categories this year?
+What are the Awards Categories for 2023?

 The four categories for 2023 celebrate Governments, Corporates, Donors and Bilateral and Multilaterals that support social entrepreneurship as a means to achieve the SDGs.

 Who makes the nominations for the Catalyst 2030 Awards?